-- If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - Fully charge the battery before installation.
+- If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place.
+NOTICE: When removing the battery, be sure the key is turned to "OFF", then disconnect the negative lead before disconnecting the positive lead. - If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
+Fully charge the battery before installation.
 NOTICE: When installing the battery, be sure the key is turned to "OFF", then connect the positive lead before connecting the negative lead.